NOVO becomes CLEIO. Together we can propel healthcare forward.

 Medical

-Everything you need to know about the IEC 62366-1 standard for medical device development
+A few things you need to know about the IEC 62366-1 standard for medical device development

-By Human Factors & UX Team
+By Human Factors Team

 Human-machine interaction in health care should not be taken lightly.
 Poor medical device design can cause tragic and sometimes fatal use errors.
 To prevent these kinds of incidents, the IEC 62366-1 standard on usability engineering for medical devices was created.
-The user experience (UX) team at NOVO, which is well versed in usability engineering methodologies, summarizes the essentials here.

 A brief definition of usability